 Method of assessment

 100% Coursework.
-Each student will be expected to submit one essay of no more than 3000 words (worth 60%) and a Policy Brief of no more than 1500 words (worth 40%) Resubmission of coursework regulations apply to this course.
+Each student will be expected to submit one essay of no more than 3000 words (worth 60%) and a Policy Brief of no more than 1500 words (worth 40%) Resubmission of coursework regulations apply to this module.

 The resources for gender and development have expanded a great deal and all relevant UN agencies have websites.
 Some of you may wish to access UN and other documents.
 Here are some useful Internet addresses: